H3llKa1ser/IT-and-Security-101/Risk Management/Quantitative Analysis.md

 # Quantitative Analysis

+### Providing a dollar value to a particular risk event

+### Much more sophisticated in nature a quantitative analysis is much more difficult and requires a special skill set

+### Business decisions are made on a quantitative analysis

+### Can't exist on its own.
+Quantitative analysis depends on qualitative information

 ## Formulas and Terms

 ### 1) Asset Value (AV): Dollar figure that represents what the asset is worth to the organization